5 Dishwasher Maintenance Tips

 The dishwasher is one of the most frequently used appliances in your home.
-That is understandable – the dishwasher is a convenient appliance that saves you a lot of time by making dish washing a far less tedious process.
+That is understandable – a dishwasher is a convenient appliance that saves you a lot of time by making dishwashing a far less tedious process.

 1. Regularly Clean Filter

-Not cleaning your dishwasher’s filter can lead to debris build up and unpleasant odors.
-Take a couple minutes every month or so and clean out your dishwasher’s filter.
+Not cleaning your dishwasher’s filter can lead to debris build-up and unpleasant odors.
+Take a couple of minutes every month or so and clean out your dishwasher’s filter.
 Locate your owner’s manual and figure out what kind of filter your dishwasher has.
 If it’s a manual filter, you will have to take it out and wash it properly to ensure peak performance for your dishwasher.

 The filter is located on the floor of the unit most likely below the lower spray arm.
 In some models, the filtration system consists of a lower flat filter and an upper cylindrical filter.
 Remove the filter (the flat one as well) and gently hand wash with soap and warm running water.

 White vinegar is considered a great DIY cleaning agent for household maintenance.
 You can use vinegar to clean out your dishwasher to remove any stuck food particles or residual detergent left behind.
 To do this, place a dishwasher safe container on the center of the top or bottom rack and pour a cup of vinegar into it– then run your dishwasher on a hot water cycle.
 The vinegar will disinfect the dishwasher and break down any residue stuck inside.

 3. Properly Load Your Dishes

 This might not seem as important, but properly loading your dishwasher can make a difference in your dishwasher’s cleaning ability.
 Here are some ways you can correctly load your dishwasher:

 - Look through your owner’s manual to select the right cycle for the items you are cleaning.
 Heavy cycles are for pots and pans and lighter cycles are for more fragile items.